gingray/rshade/README.md

     end
   end
 ```
-Below is example how output will looks like.
+Below is example how output will look like.
-As you can see all code that have been use are printed.
+As you can see all code that have been in use is printed.
 [![asciicast](https://asciinema.org/a/MR5KL7TmHmYRUhwBUWQjBI373.svg)](https://asciinema.org/a/MR5KL7TmHmYRUhwBUWQjBI373)

 ## Installation